Do AI Companies Make Good on Voluntary Commitments to the White House?: Related Work

-To contextualize our work, we discuss prior work that assesses major AI companies based on their public conduct as well as discuss other voluntary commitments.
+To contextualize our work, we discuss prior work that assesses major AI companies based on their public conduct and discuss other voluntary commitments.

-\subsection{Assessments of AI companies for 2023 WHVC.}
+\subsection{Assessments of AI Companies for 2023 WHVC}

 Beyond our work, the most comprehensive analysis of company practices in relation to these commitments was conducted as part of a MIT Technology Review article published on the one-year anniversary of the commitments \citep{heikkila2024MIT}.
-As part of this work, \citet{heikkila2024MIT} contacted the seven initial signatories and received responses from six of these companies, excluding Inflection, on how they addressed each of the commitments.
-In addition, external researchers also provided commentary.
-Overall, the work found evidence that companies had taken steps to implement some technical model-level interventions(\eg red-teaming and watermarking) as well as made investments into safety research.
-However, less evidence was found in support of information sharing, third-party reporting and public reporting.
+As part of this work, \citet{heikkila2024MIT} contacted the seven initial signatories and received responses from six of these companies, excluding Inflection, on how they addressed each of the commitments; external researchers also provided commentary.
+Overall, the work found evidence that companies had taken steps to implement some technical model-level interventions(\eg red-teaming and watermarking) and made investments in safety research.
+However, less evidence was found related to progress on information sharing, third-party reporting and public reporting.

-\citet{heikkila2024MIT} indicates that no comprehensive evaluation had been performed of the commitments, company practices, and their relationship.
-In light of this, our work not only provides a comprehensive assessment, but also introduces a concrete scoring system that yields the resulting quantitative findings.
-In general, our findings largely agree with those of \citet{heikkila2024MIT} and \citet{roose2023NYT}, with the main difference being the depth and specificity of our results, though we highlight our scores are based on all public information from companies whereas the prior work only considered the brief responses companies provided.
+\citet{heikkila2024MIT} indicates that no comprehensive evaluation had been performed of the commitments, company practices, or their relationship.
+In light of this, our work not only provides a comprehensive assessment, but also introduces a concrete scoring system that yields quantitative findings.
+In general, our findings largely agree with those of \citet{heikkila2024MIT} and \citet{roose2023NYT}, with the main difference being the depth and specificity of our results, though we highlight that our scores are based on public information from companies whereas the prior work only considered the brief responses companies provided to journalists.
 Further, our work expands the focus to the full set of 16 companies, rather than just the initial seven, which enables us to identify clear disparities between the initial signatories and the remaining signatories.

-\subsection{Assessments of AI companies.}
+\subsection{Assessments of AI Companies}